craigmcb/craigmcb.github.io/README.md

 ![](common/images/OL-1200x200-banner.png)
 ---
 # Welcome to Oracle Linux Training
-This site provides you information to help you grow your skillset using Oracle Linux.
+This site is the place to explore Oracle Linux to help you grow your skillset using free videos and hands-on tutorials and labs.
 Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming a better Oracle Linux End-user, DevOps, or System Administrator.

 On these pages, you will find videos, documents and other useful resources on topics such as: